sponzillo/markbots/Ask GPT NER.md

 I asked to fulfill with "null" values when entities are not recognied, so the corrispondent form fields are automatically triggered.

+The returned JSON is automatically converted to a JSON object.
+The GPT Task action always checks if the returned GPT response ha a JSON structure.
+In this case the returned payload is automatically converted to a JSON object.

-Decoded entities are then moved into the conversation attributes, so they can be used with a form.
+Decoded entities are then moved into the conversation attributes as "flat" attributes, so they can be used within a form.

 The form will ask the user for all the missing entities automatically.